ksprashu/improved-happiness/README.md

-# AI Club Coach
+# ShaktiFlow

-A mobile-first progressive web app that fuses Indian club training, kettlebell strength, yoga, and breathwork into a personalised training experience.
-The app generates daily sessions, helps you log strength and flow work, and highlights recovery signals so you can train with consistency.
+ShaktiFlow is a mobile-first progressive web app for Indian club, kettlebell, yoga, and breathwork practice.
+It quickly builds sessions around the time, tools, and focus you have on hand, keeps your logs tight to each plan, and surfaces the recovery insights you need to stay consistent.

 ## 🚀 Features

-- **Dynamic Planner** – Input time, duration, equipment, energy, and soreness to get a balanced session with warm-up, main work, and breathwork.
-Planner respects recent workload to avoid overtraining specific patterns.
+- **Quick Session Builder** – Set the minutes available, tap the equipment and focus themes (gada, mudgar, kettlebells, yoga, bodyweight), and ShaktiFlow auto-generates a balanced session with descriptions and breathwork.
-- **Training Log** – Capture movement patterns, exercise prescriptions, load notes, RPE, and reflections.
-Offline-first local storage keeps data on-device.
+- **Integrated Log** – Prefill your session into a structured log so you can capture sets, reps, loads, RPE, and notes without retyping the plan.
-- **Insights Dashboard** – Visualise weekly pattern coverage, average RPE, streaks, and recovery advisories, with a suggested next session.
+- **Topbar Compass & Insights** – A persistent status bar surfaces your streak, last log, and active focus while the Insights view tracks pattern balance, recovery cues, and the next session preview.
-- **Knowledge Base** – Explore ethos pillars, equipment ecosystem, movement library with filters, breath modules, and the dynamic day-picker plan.
+- **Knowledge Base Refresh** – Each movement and breath module now ships with how-to blurbs, focus themes, and quick filters to reinforce technique.
-- **PWA Ready** – Installable on mobile with offline caching via a service worker and custom iconography.
+- **Offline-first PWA** – Install on mobile with manifest metadata, service worker caching, and responsive styling tuned for touch.

 ## 🧭 Project Structure